Sorry, you need to enable JavaScript to visit this website.

 Gaisce is a charitable organisation that receives funding from a number of public and private sponsors.
 The main public sponsor is the Department of Children, Equality, Disability, Integration and Youth.

-The Pope John Paul II Award is coordinated by the Derry Diocesan Catechetical Centre in Northern Ireland, and ran in schools and parishes throughout Ireland and the UK.
+The Pope John Paul II Award is coordinated by the Derry Diocesan Catechetical Centre in Northern Ireland.
+It runs in schools and parishes throughout Ireland and the UK.

 Localise is a not-for-profit company, supported by the Department of Children, Equality, Disability and Youth and the Office of Migrant Integration within the Department of Justice.